faye0078/Water-Extraction/README.md

 - Since the training dataset used is too small, the effect of the model is not guaranteed, it is only used to complete my coursework.

 ## -- Model
-- We use HRNet as the main model structure.
-And only a little change added.
+- We use HRNet as the main model structure（HRNet-W48）.
-- Only added an upsampling operation before the last layer, in order to refine the results
   ![watnet](image/HRnet.png)

 ## -- Dataset and Trained Model